-This is the final stage of Denton CP School's complaints procedure.
+This is the final stage of the complaints procedure.

-The complainant must write to or email (preferably on the complaint form) the Clerk of the governing board within 10 school days of the date of the formal written response setting out the outcome of the Stage 2 process.
+The complainant must write to or email (preferably on the complaint form) to the Clerk of the governing board within 10 school days of the date of the formal written response setting out the outcome of the Stage 2 process.
 For category 1 complaints, requests outside of this timeframe will only be considered if the chair of governors considers exceptional circumstances apply.
-For category 2 and 3 complaints, requests outside of this timeframe, the clerk will seek advice from the local authority as to how this matter should be dealt with.
+For requests outside this timeframe for category 2 and 3 complaints, the clerk will seek advice from the local authority as to how this matter should be dealt with.
+The local authority may recommend an independent panel should be convened, made up of suitably skilled governors from outside the board.
+An independent governor is a suitably skilled governor from outside the governing board, with no prior exposure to the complaint that is currently under investigation.